simondlevy/Hackflight/README.md

-and leveraging existing Arduino libraries for receivers and IMUs, Hackflight supports a [composable](https://www.programmingtalks.org/talk/brian-beckman-dont-fear-the-monad) approach to taming the complexity of flight control: you instantiate a Board subclass, passing it the objects for your IMU, PID controllers, mixer, ESC, and LED pin number.
+and leveraging existing Arduino libraries for receivers and IMUs, Hackflight supports a [composable](https://www.programmingtalks.org/talk/brian-beckman-dont-fear-the-monad) approach to taming the complexity of flight control: you instantiate a Board subclass, passing it your IMU settings, PID controllers, mixer, ESC, and LED pin number.
 In your ```loop``` function, you just call the ```step()``` method on the Board object, passing it the raw values from your IMU.
 Look at this [example